jina-ai/jina/docs/tutorials/scale-out.md

 A typical Jina `Flow` orchestrates multiple `Executors`.
 By default, a Jina `Executor` runs with a single `Replica` and `Shard`.
-Some `Executor` in the Flow might be less performant than other `Executors`, this could be a performance bottleneck when you deploy your Jina service to production environment
+Some `Executor` in the Flow might be less performant than other `Executors`, this could be a performance bottleneck when you deploy your Jina service to the production environment

 Luckily, Jina `Flow` allows you to config the number of `Replicas` and `Shards`.
 `Replica` is used to increase `Executor` throughput and availability.